squoilin/EnergyScope_open/docs/index.md

 ---

+## How to cite

+For general reference to the EnergyScope project and the EnergyScope modeling framework, please cite [Limpens et al., 2019](https://doi.org/10.1016/j.apenergy.2019.113729).

+For reference to specific model versions you can refer to the associated publications and [model version page](./models/index.md).

+---

 ## License

-© 2025 Energyscope Community.
-Licensed under the Apache 2.0 License.
+Originally licensed under the Apache 2.0 License: [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

-Built with passion by the EnergyScope Team.
+Built with passion by the EnergyScope Community.